Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Introduction

-In this work, we extend the class \texttt{FE\_NedelecSZ}, which can also be applied to non-orientable grids.
-The extension to three dimensions is non-trivial, as we shall see, and particularly an open problem in \texttt{deal.II}.
+In more detail, we extend \dealii's class \texttt{FE\_NedelecSZ}\footnote{\url{https://www.dealii.org/current/doxygen/deal.II/classFE__NedelecSZ.html}}, which can also be applied to non-orientable grids.
+The extension to three dimensions is non-trivial, as we shall see.
 The main work here relies upon the high number of possible configurations we have to cope with.
 To overcome the sign conflict in the case of hanging edges and faces, we need to adapt the associated constraint matrix that restricts the additional Degrees of Freedom (DoFs) introduced by the hanging edges and faces accordingly.
-In the three-dimensional case, we have to consider hanging faces.
-One face has $2^3$ possible orientations and is refined into four child faces.
+One face has $2^3$ possible orientations, which results after local refinement into four child faces.
 Consequently, we have to deal with $2^{15}$ possible configurations.
-As dealing with every case individually would be even more cumbersome, we perform intelligent grid modifications to reduce the number of cases beforehand significantly.
+As dealing with every case individually would be even more cumbersome, we treat the outer edges, the inner edges, and the faces separately to reduce the number of necessary algorithms in order to obtain an efficient code.
 Our goal is to resolve sign conflicts regardless of the polynomial degree involved.
-To achieve this, we need to comprehend the structure of the constraint matrix so we can develop algorithms that can deal with any given polynomial degree.
+To achieve this, we need to comprehend the structure of the constraint matrix so that we can develop algorithms that can deal with any given polynomial degree.
 As one of our aims is to make these results accessible, we provide the most crucial steps as pseudo-code.
-These accomplishments are exemplarily applied to the time-harmonic Maxwell's equations, which are solved for four different configurations.
-Therein, our primary purpose is to show that our algorithms work and our implementation is correct.
+Our implementation is available open-source at \cite{Software:hanging-nodes-for-nedelec}\footnote{\url{https://zenodo.org/records/10913219}}.
+These accomplishments are exemplarily applied to the time-harmonic Maxwell's equations, which are solved for two different configurations.
+Therefore, our primary purpose is to show that our algorithms work and that our implementation is correct.
 This is demonstrated through qualitative comparisons and some quantitative results in terms of a computational error analysis.